Cluster size determines internal structure of transcription factories in human cells: DISCUSSION AND CONCLUSIONS

-In the future, it would be of interest to include many more types of TF and TU both within this and other frameworks like HiP-HoP ~\cite{Buckle2018} and ones incorporating epigenetic modifications~\cite{Brackley2017a, Michieletto2016}.
-From a theoretical point of view, we hope our results will stimulate work aimed at understanding inter-relations between structure and function.
+In addition, it would be of interest to extend the results presented here to incorporate many more types of TFs and TUs within the framework of HiP-HoP ~\cite{Buckle2018}, and to include dynamic epigenetic modifications~\cite{Brackley2017a, Michieletto2016,Olarte}.
+From a theoretical point of view, we hope our results will stimulate the development of theories to understand the mixing-demixing crossover more fundamentally from a polymer physics view-point, as well as more work on the interrelations between 3D structure and function in chromosomes.